otrv4/otrv4/architecture-decisions/002-key-management.md

 ### Consequences

-TODO: check this
+This heavily changes how data was exchanged on previous versions.

-This heavily changes the data exchange implementation from previous versions.
-We achieve improved forward secrecy, but key management and ratcheting processes become more complex because of the many types of keys involved.
+We achieve improved forward secrecy, but key management and ratcheting processes become complex because of the many types of keys involved.

 ### References